seanreed1111/recordly1/TTD_remaining.md

     Artist on the Album, with link to the Artists other work Songs on the Album, with no further links except BACK

+Spend some time thinking about the proper settings for when dependent: :destroy or some other option might be needed

 General User views
 Views: